Google barely moves needle on gender, diversity in workforce

 - Report: A minimum-wage worker can't afford a 2-bedroom apartment anywhere in the U.S.

-Despite falling more than 2 percent, white workers remained the majority, while Asians grew more than a percentage point to 36.3 percent.
-Black and Latino workers grew a tenth of a percent to 2.5 and 3.6 percent.
+Google says it needs to do more on diversity, and added new data on hiring, attrition and gender by ethnicity.
+The new data showed black workers left the company at far higher rates than other groups.
+The report said its efforts at improving diversity must include “creating an inclusive culture” and not just boosted hiring.

-Google is part of Alphabet Inc., which employs about 85,000 people.
+Google is part of Alphabet Inc., which is based in Mountain View, California, and employs about 85,000 people.